Grimy, cute, rebellious, edgy, twee and cozy.

 Come by bike and combine your visit to Schillerkiez with a ride across Tempelhofer Feld, which is convenient if coming from Kreuzberg to the north or from Schöneberg to the west.

 The closest metro station to Schillerkiez is Boddinstrasse on the U8.
 Hermannplatz on the U7 is also convenient.
+Look for hotels in Schillerkiez, or sign up for Airbnb and save on your first booking!

 There are plenty of nice places to stop for a coffee or something more.
 Here are some suggestions: